joshbeard/walsh/README.md

   soon).

-The result is random wallpapers across all connected displays, sourced from thousands of random images at a regular interval, that I can add to lists on whether running on Xorg or Wayland.
+The result is random wallpapers across all connected displays, sourced from thousands of random images at a regular interval that I can add to lists whether running on Xorg or Wayland.

 ## Features

 * Download wallpapers from Bing and Unsplash
 * Randomly set a wallpaper per display
-* Set wallpapers on demand
+* Set wallpapers on demand, per-display
 * Add wallpapers to a list and set from a list
 * Track recent wallpapers and avoid setting them for a while
 * Blacklist wallpapers